Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Contiguous Setting with Nonidentical Valuations

-Note that in the hard instance given to prove the lower bound for nonidentical valuations, i.e., Theorem~\ref{non-identical-lower-bound-for-proportionality}, the valuations of items are unbounded.
-We show that even for $2$ agents with binary valuations, it is also impossible to improve the trivial $O(T^2)$ upper bound.
-Note that for $2$ agents with binary valuations, PROPa is equivalent to EF1.
+Note that in the hard instance given to prove Theorem~\ref{thm:non-identical-lower-bound-for-proportionality}, the valuations of items are unbounded.
+Nevertheless, even for $2$ agents with binary valuations, i.e. $v_i(g) \in \{0, 1\}$ for all $i$ and $g$, the $\Omega(T^2)$ lower bound still pertains\footnote{For $2$ agents with binary valuations, PROPa is equivalent to EF1.}.